 March 22, 2020: Newman at Great Spirit Bluff

 Watchers know that female falcon Michelle has not yet returned to Great Spirit Bluff.
 It is unlikely she will do so at this point: we have pairs back at almost all of our nests and egg-laying is just around the corner.
 Newman has been seen courting an unbanded female and, very briefly, Karen 44/P, a 2016 hatch from Minnesota Power’s Clay Boswell nest box.

 Like bald eagles, peregrine falcons were long considered to be monogamous.
 It’s more or less true if your idea of monogamy includes deadly mate competitions, winner take all!
 As we’ve seen this year, Newman is more than happy to welcome new female falcons in the absence of Michelle.
-As we saw last year, Newman was quite happy to welcome Michelle back, even though she chased the falcon he was already courting away.
-Bob believed that peregrine falcons were bonded first to place and secondly to mates – completely in line with what we see at all of our nests.
+As we saw last year, Newman was quite happy to welcome Michelle back, even though she chased away the falcon he was already courting.
+Bob believed that peregrine falcons were bonded first to place and secondly to mates – which is exactly what we’re seeing at Great Spirit Bluff.

 Polygyny has been documented in peregrine falcons, but it is fairly rare.
 They do not appear to engage in extra-pair copulations, aka promiscuous mating in monogamous species or, as some of you call it, cheating.

 The Peregrine is the fastest animal in the world, diving or stooping at speeds that can reach over 200 miles per hour.
 Almost everything about it is built for speed, from the baffles in its nose to the jagged edges of its slim, stiff feathers and long, pointed wings.

 The falcon catches other birds in flight by diving on them from above.
 As she begins her stoop, she rolls, cups her wings around her body, and tucks in her feet.
 This change in shape streamlines her profile, yielding an aerodynamic raindrop that can cut through the air at high speeds.